PhonologicalCorpusTools/CorpusTools/docs/source/phonological_search.rst

       :width: 100%
       :align: center

-   An example of the phonological search window, set up to search for voiceless stops word-initially before vowels and between [ɑ] vowels, on the transcription tier (negative search):
+   Note that if a negative search is to be performed, only a SINGLE environment can be specified at a time.
+This is to avoid confusion in the list of results.
+An example of the phonological search window, set up to do a *negative* search for voiceless stops word-initially before vowels, on the transcription tier:

    .. image:: static/phonosearchenvironment3.png
       :width: 100%